coltorapps/builder/apps/docs/src/app/docs/builders/page.md

 });
 ```

+## Transforming schemas

-You also have the ability to return a transformed schema.
-This essentially enables you to convert the original schema into a new one as required.
+In the `validateSchema` method of a builder, you have the ability to return a transformed schema.
+This essentially allows you to convert the original schema into a new one as needed.

 ```typescript
 import { createBuilder } from "basebuilder";